-The security provided to the lenders under the facilities transferred to Aldar Investments consists of mortgages over certain operating assets.
-The assets secured against these facilities had a total value of AED 3.2 billion as at 30 June 2018.
-The borrowings transferred to Aldar Investments have minimum collateral coverage ratios and a net worth covenant that requires it to maintain a minimum tangible net worth of AED 4.0 billion.
+All of the term loans are secured by mortgages over plots of land and operating assets.
+The assets secured against these term loans had a total value of AED 3.8 billion as at 30 June 2019.
+The term loans contain minimum collateral coverage ratios and a net worth covenant that requires Aldar Investments to maintain a minimum tangible net worth of AED 4.0 billion.
+As at 30 June 2019, Aldar Investments' tangible net worth was AED 12.3 billion.

-New revolving facility
+Aldar revolving facility

-In addition, Aldar Investments has entered into a committed revolving credit facility of AED 3.0 billion with Aldar.
+In addition, Aldar Investments entered into a committed revolving credit facility of AED 3.0 billion with Aldar in September 2018.
 The facility bears interest at EIBOR plus one per cent. and has a tenor of seven years.
 Each loan made must be repaid in full, and may be redrawn, at the end of each six month interest period.
-As of the date of this Prospectus no amounts have been drawn under this facility, however AED 0.95 billion is expected to be drawn shortly after the date of this Prospectus subject to the final value of the Certificates issued.
+As at 30 June 2019, this facility was fully drawn.